IronBatman2715/DiscordTS-Bot/README.md

    3. `CLIENT_ID` Discord bot client ID (acquired in step 1).

-      - Only required if you need to do step 5.

 4. Run `npm ci` to do a clean install of dependencies and generate Prisma client files.

-5. **If this is the first time you have run the bot** or **you are updating the source code**, run `npm run registerGlobal` to register all your commands to any and all servers this bot is in.

-6. Run `npm run build` to compile the source code for production.
+5. Run `npm run build` to compile the source code for production.

    - If you are tight on storage space, delete the `node_modules` folder after running the above command.
-Then, run `npm install --production` to install only the dependencies needed for production.
+Then, run `npm ci --production` to install only the dependencies needed for production.

+6. **If this is the first time you have run the bot** or **you are updating the source code**, run `npm run registerGlobal` to register all your commands to any and all servers this bot is in.

 7. Run `npm start` to run the bot!